Danjb1/open-rival/docs/development_quickstart.md

 Copy these folders to the `Open-Rival/res` directory.

+## Copy Custom Resources

+Some resources are custom-made for Open-Rival.
+These are included in the `dist/res` directory.
+The contents of this directory should be copied to `projects/Open-Rival/res` for use during development.

 ## Install Font

 The game uses the [Procopius font](https://fontsgeek.com/fonts/Procopius-Regular) which must be downloaded and installed separately.